PeacefulMole/PeacefulMole/README.md

 - 👋 Hi, I’m @PeacefulMole
 - 👀 I’m interested in frontend development, games and anime
-- 🌱 I’m currently learning basic website layout
+- 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate in any company with interesting projects
 - 📫 How to reach me: executeKitty.t.me